Far North Racing

 To solve it, we mounted a new blow-off valve from Turbo XS

-But given that we had to redo the intake piping to accomodate the TurboXS o-ring flange, we decided to eliminate a known point of failure and replace a section of rubber hose with this:
+But given that we had to redo the intake piping to accommodate the TurboXS o-ring flange, we decided to eliminate a known point of failure and replace a section of rubber hose with this:

 This is an Adel Wiggins clamp, an example of trickle-down from military aircraft.
 This puppy is the cat's ass.
-It is a quick-release tubing join, that not only positively locks the tubing together, but also allows for some relative movement, so that the tubing can flex.
+It is a quick-release tubing joint that not only positively locks the tubing together, but also allows for some relative movement, so that the tubing can flex.

 This is a test-fit of the new pipe.
 Looks pretty good.